Chloe Grant

-Chloe Grant (born 20 March 2006) is a British racing driver from Scotland who currently competes in the Porsche Sprint Challenge Iberica with Monterios Racing Team.
-She previously competed for ART Grand Prix in the 2023 F1 Academy season.
+Chloe Grant (born 20 March 2006) is a Scottish racing driver who currently competes in the Porsche Sprint Challenge Iberica for AF Motorsport.
+She competed for ART Grand Prix in the 2023 F1 Academy season.

 Career

 Karting

 Grant started karting in 2013.
 She mainly developed her karting career in Scotland and competed in the North of Scotland Kart Club and East of Scotland Kart Club championships.
 In 2017, she won the East of Scotland Kart Club Championship in the Minimax non-MSA class.

 In 2019, Grant won the East of Scotland Kart Club Junior Rotax Championship.
 In 2020, she raced again in Junior Rotax and took part in the NKF Championship where Grant placed third, and the CKRC Championship (Rowrah), where she won.

 Junior Saloon Car Championship

 In 2021, Grant took part in the Junior Saloon Car Championship after winning the JSCC Scholarship, in which she drove a Citroën Saxo VTR 1600 car.
 Grant took 14th place in the championship.